 Trim and Ceiling Paint to Pair it With

-Un-tinted white, Benjamin Moore White Dove, Sherwin Williams Everyday White, Chantilly Lace, Simply White, or tone on tone trim (same color, just use a higher sheen for trim) or a hint of a soft cream.
+Un-tinted white, Benjamin Moore White Dove, Sherwin Williams Everyday White, Simply White, Benjamin Moore Decorator’s White, or tone on tone trim (same color, just use a higher sheen for trim) or a hint of a soft cream.

 - Don’t confuse this color with Benjamin Moore Pale Smoke (1584), which is much more of a pale greenish gray.